H-pun/NexusAnalytics/analytics-ai-service/docs/code_design.md

 ## Purpose

-This document aims to dive deep to the implementation details of wren-ai-service.
+This document aims to dive deep to the implementation details of analytics-ai-service.
 We have two goals in mind while writing the document:
-1. You will be more knowledgeable about how wren-ai-service works under the hood.
+1. You will be more knowledgeable about how analytics-ai-service works under the hood.
-2. You will be more confident on what part of codebase is needed for adjustment if you would like to be Wren AI's contributor.
+2. You will be more confident on what part of codebase is needed for adjustment if you would like to be Analytics AI's contributor.

-## Environment Setup and Start wren-ai-service Locally
+## Environment Setup and Start analytics-ai-service Locally

-If you haven't setup the environment or don't know how to run wren-ai-service locally, please refer to the [document](../README.md#setup-for-local-development) here first.
+If you haven't setup the environment or don't know how to run analytics-ai-service locally, please refer to the [document](../README.md#setup-for-local-development) here first.

 ## Codebase Introduction

-wren-ai-service is basically an AI service which provides REST api endpoints for access.
-There are 4 main concepts to wren-ai-service: `API endpoints`, `Services`, `Pipelines` and `Providers`.
+analytics-ai-service is basically an AI service which provides REST api endpoints for access.
+There are 4 main concepts to analytics-ai-service: `API endpoints`, `Services`, `Pipelines` and `Providers`.
 1. `API endpoints`: They are entry points for users to access several kinds of RAG(retrieval-augmented-generation) systems; you can also see API endpoints as encapsulation of Services.
 For example, when users need to ask a question in order to get SQL, they need to call `/ask` and there is AskService under the hood for background computation.
 2. `Services`: They are abstraction of business-logic concepts, such as AskService for users asking questions to get SQL results back, AskDetailsService for users to get SQL breakdown as several sub-steps in order to understand the logic behind the original SQL.
 Every service is composed of a series of pipelines.
 3. `Pipelines`: Basically RAG systems are actually implemented here.
 However, not all pipelines have complete indexing, retrieval and generation components; it depends on what's the purpose of the pipeline.
 Also, every pipeline contains some providers such as LLM provider, which represents an LLM.